 Through the curriculum we aim for children to become creators with technology and not just consumers.
 The computing curriculum is underpinned by e-safety in order to prepare children for everyday use of technology, in order to navigate the online world safely, as the online world is ever developing and changing.
 Although we have units and Internet safety days, we recognise e-safety should be built into lessons across the curriculum.

 When teaching computing teachers ensure that ICT is incorporated into work for all subjects using our wide range of interactive ICT resources.
 We have a wide range of resources to support our computing teaching including but not limited to, iPads, laptops, computers, bee-bots and cameras.
-Pupils may use laptops or iPads independently, in pairs, alongside a TA or in a group with the teacher.
+Pupils may use laptops or iPads independently, in pairs, or alongside a member of staff.
 Teachers and pupils are also aware of the importance of health and safety and pupils are always supervised when using technology and accessing the internet.